CanerIrfanoglu/advances_in_ml/README.md

 $10 - $10.5.
 Return log(10.5) - log(10) = log(10.5/10) = 0.048 vs. <br>
 $100 - $105.
 Return log(105) - log(100) = log(105/100) = 0.48

+## Chapter 18 - Entropy Features

+This chapter introduces entropy as a way to measure the amount of information or, conversely, the degree of predictability contained within a financial price series.

+In perfect markets, prices are unpredictable because they instantly incorporate all available information.
+However, real markets are imperfect, containing informational asymmetries that create predictable patterns.
+The goal is to quantify this "informational content" to create features for machine learning models, which might learn, for example, that momentum strategies work best in low-information (predictable) environments and mean-reversion in high-information (random) ones.

+### Shannon's Entropy

+Measures the average uncertainty of a data source.
+A high entropy value signifies a complex, unpredictable series (like a fair coin toss), while low entropy signifies a simple, patterned, and redundant series (like a loaded die).
+The key intuition is that we learn the most from unexpected events.

+To apply this to a financial series, we need a way to estimate entropy.
+The chapter highlights two methods:

+* <b>Plug-in Estimator</b>: A straightforward method that calculates entropy based on the observed frequencies of different patterns in the data.

+* <b>Lempel-Ziv (LZ) Estimator</b>: A more powerful approach that measures a series's complexity by its compressibility.
+The intuition is that a highly random, high-entropy series is difficult to compress, whereas a patterned, low-entropy series is easily compressible.
+The Kontoyiannis algorithm is a key implementation of this idea.

+<u>Please see the exercises for applications of these methods.</u>

+### Encoding Schemes
+Since entropy estimators work on discrete symbols (like letters in a message), a continuous price series must first be converted into a string.
+This crucial step is called encoding.

+* <b>Binary Encoding</b>: Assigning '1' for a positive return and '0' for a negative one.

+* <b>Quantile or Sigma Encoding</b>: Discretizing returns into several bins, either by ensuring each bin has the same number of observations (quantile) or by making each bin cover the same range of return values (sigma).

+With these tools, entropy can be applied to finance in several ways:
+* <b>Market Efficiency</b>: High entropy suggests an efficient, unpredictable market.
+Persistently low entropy can signal an inefficient market with redundant patterns, which may be a precursor to a bubble.
+* <b>Portfolio Concentration</b>: Entropy can measure the effective diversification of a portfolio's risk, offering a more nuanced view than simply counting assets.
+* <b>Market Microstructure (Adverse Selection)</b>: By calculating the entropy of the order flow imbalance (the sequence of net buying vs. selling pressure), we can estimate the risk of adverse selection.
+A predictable, low-entropy order flow is less risky for market makers, while a complex, high-entropy flow suggests the presence of informed traders, providing a powerful feature for predicting toxic market conditions.